m-keys/wix-app/README.md

 yarn && yarn dev
 ```

 That's it!
-Now you can test intsalling the app in your site.
+Now you can test installing your wix app in any site.